 - The National Community Mental Health Care Database (NCMHCD) contains data on service contacts provided by public sector specialised community mental health services in Australia. - There is some variation in the types of service contacts included in jurisdictional data.
-For example, some jurisdictions may include written correspondence as service contacts while others do not. - The Indigenous status data should be interpreted with caution due to the varying and, in some instances, unknown quality of Indigenous identification across jurisdictions reporting to the database. - Data are reported by the jurisdiction that delivered the service and will include people receiving services in one jurisdiction who reside in another.
-These cross-border flows are particularly relevant in interpreting ACT data. - There is variation across jurisdictions in the coverage of services providing contact data.
-In addition, some jurisdictions have over reported the number of contacts with clients due to the reporting of multiple clinicians involved in a single contact being reported as multiple rather than single contacts. - The quality of principal diagnosis data may be affected by the variability in collection and coding practices across jurisdictions.
+For example, some jurisdictions may include written correspondence as service contacts while others do not. - The Indigenous status data should be interpreted with caution due to the varying quality of Indigenous identification across jurisdictions reporting to the database.
+While all jurisdictions consider the quality of Indigenous status data acceptable most acknowledged that further improvement is required.
+Indigenous status is missing for 9.6% of contacts in the 2012-13 NCMHCD. - Data are reported by the jurisdiction that delivered the service and therefore include people receiving services in one jurisdiction who reside in another.
+These cross-border flows are particularly relevant when interpreting ACT data - There is variation across jurisdictions in the coverage of services providing contact data and the estimated service contact data coverage. - The quality of principal diagnosis data may be affected by the variability in collection and coding practices across jurisdictions. - Victoria did not supply data in 2012-13.
+Subsequently, Victoria required that community mental health contact data for 2012-13 are excluded from national and jurisdictional totals, profiles and trends, with no substitute or proxy data to be included, for example, when calculating national totals or trends over time. - Industrial action in Tasmania in 2012-13 seriously affected the quality and quantity of the data.